NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Input can now be buffered up to 23 like in vanilla, but also can be input anytime to the end of the move
   - Cannot follow up on whiff
 - 5BBB(B) is a hard knockdown
+- 5AA(A) staggers
+- 5A2C staggers
+- 2B launches instead of sweeps
+- 2A cannot be followed up on on whiff
+- 2A(B)
-- 6A(B)
+  - Added
-  - Transition delayed 5 frames
-  - Has a closer hit
+  - This move and similar moves do not move as far forward on startup
+- 2AA(A) replaced with RA
 - 6B flags adjusted to better match the animation
 - 6B(B)
   - Flags adjusted to better match the animation
   - Has more lift
+- 6A
+  - Has old 6A startup, but teleports up and behind the opponent
+  - Has strings into A and B
+- 6A(B)
+  - Transition delayed 5 frames
+  - Has a closer hit
 - 4B cannot be followed up on on whiff
 - 4B(B)
   - Has flying screen added